cantora/avr-depo/README.md

 ##technical details
  * master key generation: [PBKDF2](https://en.wikipedia.org/wiki/PBKDF2) is
    used to transform the master password into key material for use by the password generation algorithms.
-The salt and PBKDF2 rounds parameter are configurable (see the configuration section).
+The salt and PBKDF2 rounds parameters are configurable (see the configuration section).
 The PBKDF2 source code (`src/crypto_pbkdf2.c`) was ported from the openssl implementation.